 The heightened role of proxy advisory firms has increasingly become an issue for the Securities and Exchange Commission (SEC), particularly as highlighted by a July 11, 2013 speech by SEC Commissioner Daniel M. Gallagher.
 In his remarks given at the Society of Corporate Secretaries & Governance Professionals conference, Commissioner Gallagher spoke of the growing “willingness” on the part of investment advisers and large institutional investors to “rely on [proxy advisory firms] in order to ostensibly carry out their fiduciary duties,”.
 He voiced his concern that investment advisers, when voting proxies for clients “may view their responsibility to vote on proxy matters with more of a compliance mindset than a fiduciary mindset.”

-For more information on this topic, or for assistance on other compliance topics, please contact us at (619) 278-0020, or email us at email@example.com.
+For more information on this topic, or for assistance on other compliance topics, please contact us at (619) 278-0020 to schedule a consultation.